Joshua ‘Bam’ Brown Is Leaving ‘Alaskan Bush People,’ Getting Married

 — News Hub (@PetrinaRigby) February 2, 2017

 Matt Brown went to rehab, and after he came back, everyone was surprised to hear that Joshua was leaving.
 He decided to follow his heart and leave Alaskan Bush People heading to live in the lower 48 hours.
-He shared that it is hard saying, “Just trying to navigate walking down the sidewalk is an experience,”.
+He shared that it is hard, saying, “Just trying to navigate walking down the sidewalk is an experience.
 But meeting fans has been really interesting.
 My favorite is when a little kid will run up to me and go, ‘You’re the guy off TV!’
 I get such a kick out of it.”

 So what made Joshua “Bam” Brown move away from Alaska?
-He is sharing saying that he met a girl.
-He revealed saying, “She’s stirred something inside me and made my soul wake up.
+He is saying that he met a girl.
+He revealed, “She’s stirred something inside me and made my soul wake up.
 I hope we can blend our lives together and I can take her back to Alaska.”
 It turns out that Joshua isn’t engaged yet, but if that does happen you know that the Alaskan Bush People cameras will try to be rolling for it all.
 Tonight is when you will get to see the big decision that he made to leave the Alaskan Bush and get on with his life elsewhere.

 A major change could be coming to Browntown tonight! https://t.co/5KQrF8auls pic.twitter.com/LaZ7N0atYD